 He added, "At the moment, metabolomics research in dogs is rare.
 The purpose of this pilot study was to examine new approaches and attain information on any metabolic abnormalities associated with hyperactivity in dogs."

 ADHD reveals similar results in both dogs & human

 The project worked with German Shepherds and discovered that the blood metabolites in hyperactive and normally behaved German Shepherds revealed a significant link.

 Specifically, those who were hyperactive and impulsive had low levels of fatty acids (lower blood phospholipid levels) in the blood.

 Jenni Puurunen, a doctoral student says, “We knew to expect this discovery from research on the human side, as several studies have recorded lower blood lipid and fatty acid levels in ADHD patients than in control groups."

 She continued, "However, the causal relationship is not clear and requires further studies.
 Our discovery supports the existing belief that human and canine diseases are similar, which suggests dogs can serve as excellent models for human illnesses."

 Could a dog's age impact on their behaviour?

 According to Jenni their study revealed that it has little impact.

-She says, “It is significant that the dog’s age, sex or fasting had little impact on the link between behaviour and metabolites.
+She says, “It is significant that a dog’s age, sex, or fasting had little impact on the link between behaviour and metabolites.
 We also controlled for dietary changes by feeding all dogs the same food for two weeks before testing.”